jenpetsmit/tk_wiki/wiki.md

 - If network connectivity is interrupted, prefetch resumes the download rather than starting over.

 ## Toolkit Dumper Tools
-Dumper Tools are commands that either:
+_Dumper Tools_ are commands that either:
-- Convert data that has been prefetched or
+- Convert data that has been _refetched_ or
 - Download and convert data in one step or
 For large amounts of data, to download and convert in one step:
 - May be slower